 Sitting on the top of Africa and just off the Mediterranean Sea, Morocco is a whirl of cultures and an exquisite jewel of geography.
 Get to know its deserts, mountains, people, souqs (open-air marketplaces)—and even its camels—on an off-the-beaten-path adventure that’s a world away, literally and figuratively.

-By taking advantage of our longtime connections and experience in Morocco, you could start your private custom tour in Africa in the city of Marrakech, a cultural melting pot with roots going back almost a thousand years.
+By taking advantage of our longtime connections and experience in Morocco, join in on the Magic of Morocco Small Group Adventure, or you could start your private custom tour in Africa in the city of Marrakech, a cultural melting pot with roots going back almost a thousand years.
 One of Morocco’s four former imperial cities, Marrakech is surrounded by thick, ocher-colored walls.
 In “The Red City,” you’ll amble through the well-known Jemaa el-Fnaa, the busiest square in all of Africa.
 In this vast bazaar, acrobats, fire-eaters, dancers, musicians and mystics will encircle you as you search for handmade, African treasures through the labyrinth of vendor stalls.
 Pyramids of brightly colored spices, richly woven rugs and a thousand other exotic goods will call for your attention and envelop you in local life and vitality.

 In Marrakech, you can explore the marble-and-gold Saadian Tombs dating from the late 1500s, which contain the remains of a sultan’s family; the 1860s-era Palais de la Bahia; and the Koutoubia Mosque, the city’s largest.
 We’ll set you up with a private guide who will take you on a hike in the rugged and craggy Atlas Mountains—which separate the Mediterranean Sea from the Sahara Desert—on paths known only to locals.
 In Toubkal National Park, home to the highest mountain in North Africa, we’ll arrange for your stay in a classic casbah.